top of page

 • Patellar Position: Normal is in line with the second toe.
 Deviations can strain the patellofemoral joint.

-• Ankle and Foot Alignment: Normal is a slight foot arch.
+• Ankle and Foot Alignment: A slight foot arch is normal.
 Flat feet (pes planus) or high arches (pes cavus) affect shock absorption and gait.

 • Arch Integrity: The medial longitudinal arch normally has a height of about 15mm.
 Compromised arches impact foot biomechanics.